TrimBiggs/calico-ubuntu-vagrant/README.md

     docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-D
     docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-E

-Now we know all the IP address, on ubuntu-0 check that A can ping C and E (substitute the IP addresses as required).
+Now we know all the IP addresses, on ubuntu-0 check that A can ping C and E (substitute the IP addresses as required).

     docker exec workload-A ping -c 4 192.168.0.3 docker exec workload-A ping -c 4 192.168.0.5